 AsNoTracking

-No tracking queries are useful when the results are used in a read-only scenario.
+No-tracking queries are useful when the results are used in a read-only scenario.
 They’re quicker to execute because there’s no need to set up the change tracking information.
 If you don’t need to update the entities retrieved from the database, then a no-tracking query should be used.

-The following example shows how to add AsNoTracking to a specification:
+The following example shows how to add AsNoTracking to a specification.

-public class CustomerByNameReadOnlySpec : Specification<Customer>
+public class CustomerReadOnlySpec : Specification<Customer>

 {

-public CustomerByNameReadOnlySpec(string name)
+public CustomerReadOnlySpec(string name)

 {